JDsProjects/JDBot/CONTRIBUTING.md

 You may check Projects to see if there is something you can contribute.
 You should attempt to pick the coding style I have.
-You should also try to pick something I agree with. if you aren't sure you can join: JDJG Inc. Official#3493 (alternative): jdjg
+You should also try to pick something I agree with. if you aren't sure you can add me: jdjg
+(if this doesn't work update discord)

 Profile link:
 https://discord.com/users/168422909482762240